-help.start() #opens a page with manual, tutorials and help search help("write.table") #show options for write.table
+- > help.start() #opens a page with manual, tutorials and help search - > help("write.table") #show options for write.table write.table {utils} write.table prints its required argument x (after converting it to a data frame if it is not one nor a matrix) to a file or connection.

-'''

-write.table {utils}

-R Documentation

 Data Output

 Description

-write.table prints its required argument x (after converting it to a data frame if it is not one nor a matrix) to a file or connection.

 Usage

-write.table(x, file = "", append = FALSE, quote = TRUE, sep = " ",

-eol = "\n", na = "NA", dec = ".", row.names = TRUE,

-col.names = TRUE, qmethod = c("escape", "double"),

-fileEncoding = "")

-write.csv(...)

-write.csv2(...)

 Arguments

-the object to be written, preferably a matrix or data frame.
-If not, it is attempted to coerce x to a data frame.
+\mathbf{x} the object to be written, preferably a matrix or data frame.
+If not, it is attempted to coerce \mathbf{x} to a data frame.

-х

-either a character string naming a file or a connection open for writing. " " indicates output to the console.
+file either a character string naming a file or a connection open for writing. "" indicates output to the console.

-file

-logical.
+append logical.
 Only relevant if file is a character string.
 If TRUE, the output is appended to the file.
 If FALSE, any existing file of the name is destroyed.

-append

-a logical value (TRUE or FALSE) or a numeric vector, its elements are taken as
+quote a logical value (TRUE or FALSE) or a numeric vector.
+If TRUE, any character or factor columns will be surrounded by double quotes.
+If a numeric vector, its elements are taken as the indices of columns to quote.

-quote

-the indices of columns to quote.
 In both cases, row and column names are quoted if they are written.
 If FALSE, nothing is quoted.

-the field separator string.
+sep the field separator string.
 Values within each row of x are separated by this string.

-sep

-'''